-1 Day Moment in Monaco
+1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

-TRAVEL DATE: APRIL 26, 2024 | EST. READING TIME: 15 MIN
+TRAVEL DATE: APRIL 2024 | EST. READING TIME: 12 MIN

 Considering a high-speed day trip from Nice to the most luxurious street circuit?

-Home to a rapid racing scene while simultaneously holding a spot on the billionaire social calendar, there’s nowhere quite like Monaco.
-Albeit it’s the second-smallest sovereign state in the world, this little landmass packs a punch, drawing the global elite to meander through the scenic streets situated on a prominent escarpment along the French Riviera.
-A mere twenty minutes from Nice, Monaco is the perfect day trip: compact, opulent, and cosmopolitan.
-Don’t let the glitz and glamour fool you—regular citizens like you and me can still get a piece of the action while enjoying all that Monte-Carlo has to offer!
+Home to a rapid racing scene and spot on the billionaire social calendar, there’s nowhere quite like Monaco.
+Even as the second-smallest sovereign state in the world, this little landmass packs a punch, drawing the global elite to meander through scenic streets along the French Riviera.

 One Day Monaco Itinerary